 Moreover, there is also the risk that the bookmaker may restrict our account if we win too much.

 This is standard procedure.
-If they don’t restrict our account, then they will exclude us from promotions.
+If they don’t restrict our account, they will exclude us from promotions.
 How can we avoid this?
-Check it HERE.
+Find out HERE.

 Another factor that increases risk is odds changing.